johnnyshih99/overbond/README.md

 Using this design, the 2nd challenge becomes trivial as we have both upper and lower bounds to calculate the linear interpolation.

 Output of the results are made into functions (print_spread_to_benchmark, print_spread_to_curve) so they can be easily modified to accommodate for other output format (e.g. write into csv file).

+## Tests
+sample_1.csv provides the data for a simple test for spread_to_benchmark sample_2.csv provides the data for a simple test for spread_to_curve sample_input.csv provides the data for a more complete test for both functionalities sample_3.csv provides the data for spread_to_benchmark when the smallest and biggest entries are not government bonds expected test results in rspec are manually calculated